 Adaptations for certain assignments or classes

 In high school, I took adapted PE classes to satisfy the gym requirement for graduation, and I’ve also received other adapted assignments for classes where my low vision would put me at an unfair advantage.
-Some examples of this include being exempted from activities that involved flashing/strobe lights or flying objects, as well as modifying science labs so I wouldn’t set the classroom on fire.
+Some examples of this include being exempted from activities that involved flashing/strobe lights or flying objects, as well as modifying science labs for safety reasons.

 - How To Check Videos For Flashing Lights